Cinven to acquire Medpace in $900 million deal: sources

 About 40 percent of Cincinnati, Ohio-based Medpace's employees working in its clinical operations are in Europe.
 Medpace has a total of more than 1,500 employees in over 45 countries and generated adjusted earnings before interest, tax, depreciation and amortization in 2013 of $94 million.

-It lost out to KKR & Co LP, which acquired PRA for around $1.3 billion and later merged it with a smaller peer, called ReSearch Pharmaceutical Services Inc, which it acquired from Warburg Pincus LLC.
+It lost out to KKR & Co LP (KKR.N), which acquired PRA for around $1.3 billion and later merged it with a smaller peer, called ReSearch Pharmaceutical Services Inc, which it acquired from Warburg Pincus LLC.

-Reuters reported in November that CMMP had hired Jefferies Group LLC to find a buyer for Medpace.
+Reuters reported in November that CCMP had hired Jefferies Group LLC to find a buyer for Medpace.

 CCMP put up $200 million as equity and arranged a $285 million term loan to acquire an 80 percent stake in Medpace in 2011, according to a credit research note at the time from Moody's Investors Service Inc.

 Buyout firms typically hold companies for a period of three to seven years.
-CCMP's decision to explore a sale relatively early on underscores the attraction of the sector for private equity buyers.
+CCMP's decision to explore a sale relatively early on underscores the sector's attraction for private equity buyers.

 CCMP is close to wrapping up fundraising for its next $3.5 billion flagship fund.
 Cinven completed raising its latest fund last year, amassing 5.3 billion euros ($7.3 billion).